Project-Creed/industrious-framework/src/02-supplements.md

 ## Foundation for Physical Excellence (Pillar 12: Fitness)

-Your body is the vessel through which you practice all 80 pillars of Ethosism.
 Optimal physical health supports mental clarity, emotional stability, and the energy needed for ethical living.
 While a well-balanced diet should be your primary source of nutrients (Pillar 13: Diet), strategic supplementation can fill gaps and enhance your capacity for pillar-based living.

 ### The Ethosian Approach to Supplementation